boots-edu/textbook/source/original/week7.md

   * Now it is clear what this class represents\.
   * It is clear what the meaning of the parameters are
   * It is clear why this class exists and when we would use it\.
-  * It’s not that hard to do it right\.
+  * It's not that hard to do it right\.

 <span style="color:#569CD6">class</span>  <span style="color:#D4D4D4"> A \{</span>